aobo-y/2019f-UVA-CS6316-MachineLearning/About.md

 + Objective of this course:
   + Goal: To help students get capable in building machine learning tools (not just a tool user!!!)
-  + Key Results: students get (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to re-produce one cutting-edge machine learning paper.
+  + Key Results: (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to re-produce one cutting-edge machine learning paper.

 ### Prerequisite:

-+ Required courses as prerequisite: Calculus, matrix algebra,  Probability and  Algorithm.
++ Required courses as prerequisites: Calculus, matrix algebra,  Probability and  Algorithm.
 Statistics is recommended.
 + Students should have had good programming skills and program with python well (required) !